Mustafa-Ravda/Hospital-Room-Emergency-Dashboard/README.md

 Average wait time: 35.26 minutes — a key area to monitor for service improvement.

-Patient satisfaction score: Very high at 4.99 out of 5, suggesting positive patient experience despite delays.
+Patient satisfaction score: Very low at 4.99 out of 10, suggesting a negative patient likely due to delays.